10zinten/til/pytest/useful-options.md

   - `short` prints just the assert line.
   - `line` keeps the failure to oneline.
   - `no` removes the traceback entirely.

+## --durations=N
+- It reports slowest `N` test.
+- It's incredibly helpful when trying to speed up our test suite.